Measuring the Graph Concordance of Locally Dependent Observations: Graph Concordance of Cross-Sectional Observations

 \subsubsection{Knowledge Spillover and Collaboration Networks}

 A\ given set of projects or research papers can form a graph, with an edge formed by a common developer or an author.
 Alternatively, a given set of developers or researchers can form a graph, where an edge is formed between two vertices if they work on the same project or the same research.
 (See \cite{Jackson/Wolinsky:96:JET} for a coauthor model of graph formation.
-See also \cite{Fershtman/Gandal:11:RAND} for an empirical analysis of knowledge spillover along a graph of software developers.
-One might be interested in testing whether projects that are linked through more common developers tend to exhibit higher or lower performance than those that are not.
+See also \cite{Fershtman/Gandal:11:RAND} for an empirical analysis of knowledge spillover along a graph of software developers.)
+One might be interested in testing whether projects that are linked through more common developers tend to exhibit higher outcomes than those that are not.
+Let $N_n$ be the set of the projects, and $Y_i$ the outcome of project $i$, and let a graph $G_n = (N_n,E_n)$ be such that $ij \in E_n$ if and only if projects $i$ and $j$ have more common developers than a benchmark number.
+If knowledge spillover induces cross-sectional dependence of $Y_i$'s along the graph $G_n$, this cross-sectional dependence can be explored through the GC of $Y_i$'s along the graph $G_n$.